 Argentina Geography Lesson

 So many folk sent me e-mails that they liked this post and found it useful that I thought I’d turn it into a permanent page.
 The impetus was a series of e-mails with friends, readers, and clients, who seemed to be under the impression that Argentina is some little dot of a country, somewhere down there (vague hand wave in a southerly direction).
 I honestly don’t mean this to be condescending, so for those of you who take some of the following information for granted, please don’t take it that way.
 I’m responding to actual misconceptions on the part of folk I’ve corresponded with in various parts of the world.
 Let’s narrow it down bit by bit.
 First, Argentina is in South America.
-Not Africa (similar shape, different continent).
+Not Africa (similar shape, different continent, based on the gaia theory of continental shift, separated ever so slowly from each other a zillion years ago).
 Not Australia.
 It’s not the capital of Brasil.
 Nor Venezuela.
 You can see on the map below that it borders on five other countries – Uruguay, Brasil, Paraguay, Bolivia, and Chile.[Thanks to all the various websites from which I’ve lifted the following maps.]

 And, South America is south and EAST of North America.
 I’m not sure why, but most folks (including some here) seem to think it’s either straight south, or actually west.
 That means, that during half the year (daylight savings time changes and all that), in Buenos Aires it’s an hour later than in New York and the other half of the year it’s a two-hour difference.
 Note also that it’s in the southern hemisphere of the planet.
 Beyond important considerations such as whether water goes down the drain in the opposite circular direction (it does), the seasons are flipped by half a year from the northern hemisphere.
 When it’s winter there, it’s summer here, etc.